andgate/noggin/docs/DESIGN.md

     - "Back" button
     - "Cancel" button

-### Quiz View Page
+### Quiz Page

-The Quiz View page provides an overview of a specific quiz and its submissions.
+The Quiz Page provides an overview of a specific quiz and its submissions.

 **Wireframe Description:**